Pinlyu3/IReNA-v2/README.md

 ```

 ## STEP5: Calculating gene-gene correlation
 We calculated the expression correlations between all the expressed genes at the single-cell level.
-First, we extracted the cell-by-matrix from Seurat objects and filtered out the non-expressed genes in the matrix (rowSums < 10).
+First, we extracted the cell-by-matrix from Seurat objects and filtered out the non-expressed genes in the matrix.
 Then we applied the MAGIC software to impute missing values and recover the gene interactions with the cell-by-gene matrix.
 The output matrix from MAGIC was used to calculate gene-gene correlation using the function ‘cor’ in R.  To identify the significant gene-gene correlations, we ranked all the gene-gene correlations (~1X10e8).
 The top 2.5% correlations were treated as significant positive correlations (p < 0.025) and the bottom 2.5% correlations were treated as significant negative correlations (p < 0.025).

 ``` r
 #### loading the packages ####